 LOVE TRUMPS HATE!

 Having spent most of my life avoiding politics and politicians, I suddenly find myself spending a surprising amount of time and energy defending the UK Independence Party against allegations of racism.
-I don’t care what colour people are, or where they come from, or what their beliefs are, but Nigel Farage echoed things that we have been saying for years, (until he supported Trump) and we do get very angry with people if…
+However, some recent comments from their new leadership certainly sound racist.
+I don’t care what colour people are, or where they come from, or what their beliefs are, but Nigel Farage echoed things that we have been saying for years (until he supported Trump) and we do get very angry with people if…

 1, They come to live here, but can’t be bothered to learn proper English.

 2. They promote violence, or go against the laws of this country.

 3. They abuse our benefits system or health service.